commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 11/04/2017
-* Invitation: you can now invite other people to your room.
+* Invitation: You can now invite other people to your room.
 * User shops: The card search feature is now working (by pressing F6 in the lobby).
 * User shops: You can add an automatic user shop using the UserShop II card.
 * User shops: You can buy a card in the card search window.